 - The bite incident occurred on public property or while the victim was lawfully on private property; and

 - The victim was bitten by the dog‚ resulting in injuries.

 Exceptions are often made for cases in which the dog was on duty for the military or the police‚ or the victim provoked the attack.

-Since 2000‚ the accomplished personal injury legal team at the Jurewitz Law Group has helped clients hold dog owners liable for their negligence.
+Since 2000‚ the accomplished San Diego personal injury lawyers have helped clients hold dog owners liable for their negligence.
 To learn more about what our firm can do for you‚ call (760) 585-4640 for a no-cost consultation.
 If necessary‚ we are willing to come to your house to speak with you face-to-face.